What's the latest?

 In the hope that we may work more closely together, we have taken the opportunity to ask ADD to reflect on how film/media has impacted their work so far, and how we can use film to support their future programmes.
 (October 2021)

 DI KOMBRA DI KRAI (CRY OF A MOTHER) RELEASE

 Our latest project updates and news including:

-- The trailer for our Safe Motherhood film ‘Di Kombra Di Krai’
+- Our Safe Motherhood film ‘Di Kombra Di Krai’ has been released!

 - Producing face masks for the community